 Igal is a co-founder of “Safe Zone”, a psychedelic harm reduction project that has been serving the growing Israeli Burning Man community for the last 6 years both in “Midburn” – the Israeli Burning Man and in smaller community events.
 He is a Satia method therapist in private practice and the founder of “Soft Landing” – a project that supports young people on their return to Israel from their common post-army journey abroad.

-Nir holds a Master’s in Transpersonal Psychology from Middlesex University (through the Alef Trust) and is a psychotherapist trained in Hakomi – mindfulness-based psychotherapy.
+Nir holds a Master’s in Transpersonal Psychology from Middlesex University (through the Alef Trust) and is trained in Hakomi – mindfulness-based psychotherapy.
 For the last 5 years Nir worked as a mental health guide in various psychiatric hospitalization alternatives and today his private practice is focussed on supporting integration processes of psychedleic experiences and spiritual emergencies.
 Nir is also a public speaker and gave talks in different scientific conferences in Israel and around Europe on transpersonal psychiatry and psychedelic crises.